olgupila/STORM-AI-devkit-2025/docs/dataset.md

 | ------------- | ------------- |
 | Timestamp  | Datetime-like timestamp of observation. |
 | Orbit Mean Density (kg/m^3) | Orbit-average of density derived from GPS accelerations.
 Helps assess long-term drag effects; used to decide if drift control maneuvers are needed due to accumulated orbital decay.
 Units in kg/m^3. |

-## Challenge Dataset Availability

-### Public Challenge Dataset
-The public challenge dataset will be available for participants to download and use to train and develop their models during Phase 1 of the competition.
-The warmup dataset is a portion of the full public dataset and is representative of the formats participants can expect for all provided training data.

-### Evaluation Dataset
-The private evaluation dataset contains data from spacecraft and time periods that are not represented in the public training data.
-It will retain the same format as the public dataset and will be used to evaluate the performance of the participants' models for the public leaderboard and final rankings.

 ### Release History